arlowatts/torys-map/worldbuilding/guides/new-player-guide.md

 *A kobold warrior by Brett-Neufeld*

 The population of the Bekebel clan is incredibly diverse, boasting 20 unique cultures and 3 distinct dialects of the common language.
-Most are unified in their worship of Tuvdak the Magnificent and reverence of Tiamat, god of all dragons, but some dissent.
+Most are unified in their worship of **Tuvdak the Magnificent** and reverence of **Tiamat**, god of all dragons, but some dissent.
 Please feel free to express yourself and your character however you wish - the sky is the limit!

 Oh, and one more thing - did you know all kobolds give themselves a title?
 Well, they do!
 When you're making a character, try to think of a fun title like "the Great" or "the Mystic" to add some spice.